 Additionally, if you’re cutting table salt out of your diet altogether, it’s important to ensure you’re getting iodine from other food sources in your diet.
 In addition to iodized salt, you can also find iodine naturally in foods like seaweed, dairy products, seafood and eggs.
 If you don’t commonly consume any of these foods, opting for iodized sea salt may be a good option to make sure you’re meeting your daily needs for this key mineral.

 - Sea salt is a type of salt produced from the evaporation of seawater.
 Because it’s less refined than other types of salt, it contains a higher concentration of trace minerals and a more intense flavor.

-- There are many different types of sea salt available, including Himalayan sea salt, Celtic Sea Salt®, Italian sea salt, Hawaiian sea salt, flake sea salt and Fleur de Sel.
+- There are many different types available, including Himalayan sea salt, Celtic Sea Salt®, Italian sea salt, Hawaiian sea salt, flake sea salt and Fleur de Sel.

-- The main difference between Himalayan salt vs sea salt varieties like flake sea salt is that it is considered the purest form of sea salt and has a distinct pink color due to the presence of iron oxide.
+- The main difference between Himalayan salt vs. sea salt varieties like flake sea salt is that it is considered the purest form and has a distinct pink color due to the presence of iron oxide.

-- You can easily swap sea salt in for regular salt in your favorite recipes or try it in some beauty products by making a DIY sea salt hair spray or sea salt scrub to take advantage of its full range of benefits.
+- You can easily swap it in for regular salt in your favorite recipes or try it in some beauty products by making a DIY sea salt hair spray or sea salt scrub to take advantage of its full range of benefits.